intel/confidential-cloud-native-primitives/tools/cvm-image-rewriter/README.md

 ## 1. Overview

-The confidential VM guest can be customized including follows:
+The confidential VM guest can be customized as follows:

 ![](/docs/cvm-customizations.png)